realtymaps/promise-ftp/README.md

 features as well as a convenient promise-based API.

 This library is written primarily in CoffeeScript, but may be used just as easily in a Node app using Javascript or CoffeeScript.
-Promises in this module are provided by [Bluebird](https://github.com/petkaantonov/bluebird).
+[Native promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) are used in this module.

 Change Log